 As a rule it may be safer for cyclists to wait on the left until there is a safe gap.
 In some cases it is better to dismount and push your cycle across the road.

-Rule 75: The Highway Code for cyclists places extra caution when using dual carriageways.
+Rule 75: The Highway Code for cyclists places extra caution in the rules for cycling on dual carriageways.
 Cycle riders should remember that traffic moves at speed on most dual carriageways in the United Kingdom.

 That means you should cross only when there is a safe gap and cross each carriageway in turn.
 Cyclists who are crossing the road and slip roads should take extra care and use due diligence.